Lava from La Palma eruption reaches the Atlantic

 Columns of steam that experts had warned could contain toxic gases shot upward when the bright red molten rock tumbled into the Atlantic Ocean at 11 p.m. on Tuesday.

-The area had been evacuated for several days as authorities waited for the lava to reach the water.
+The area had been evacuated for several days as authorities waited for the lava to traverse the 6.5 kilometers (4 miles) to the water.
 Its erratic flows and changes in the terrain had slowed its progress.
+Authorities established a security perimeter of 3.5 kilometers (2.1 miles) and asked residents in the wider area to remain indoors with windows shut to avoid breathing in gases.

 Lava flows from the Sept.
 19 eruption on La Palma have destroyed at least 589 buildings, mostly homes on the island’s southwestern side that were caught on a slope below the volcano.